NUKnightLab/TimelineJS3/RELEASING.md

-Note that releases of the JavaScript library are independent from updates to `timeline.knightlab.com`, which is deployed
+Note that releases of the JavaScript library are independent from updates to `timeline.knightlab.com`, which is deployed using `fab deploy:prd` in the python environment.